 The fashion for fact checking

-“Fact” and “Truth” are abstract ideals that you can seek, but never be certain to have achieved.
+“Fact” and “Truth” are abstract ideals that you can seek but never be certain to have achieved.
 To claim a piece of evidence as “fact”, or a conclusion as “truth”, is to assert infallibility and to proclaim all potential doubters as deniers, contrarians or heretics.
 The use of these words thus indicates a personal agenda: to persuade, to convince a doubter, to win an argument.
+“You have an opinion; they have some disputable evidence, but I – I am telling you THE FACTS: I am giving you THE TRUTH”.

-The current proliferation of “fact” checkers on Social Media platforms, web sites such as politifact.com and factcheck.org, or on “our” ABC, assume a god-like knowledge and ex-cathedra authority that never acknowledges, or is apparently even aware of, their own potential biases.
-The Australian ABC even offers a weekly “fact” check TV program called Media Watch.
+The current proliferation of “fact” checkers on Social Media platforms, web sites such as politifact.com and factcheck.org, or on the Australian ABC, or the Australian Communicatons and Media Authority (ACMA), assume a god-like knowledge and ex-cathedra authority that never acknowledges, or is apparently even aware of, their own potential biases.
+The ABC for example offers a “fact” check TV program called Media Watch where a smug host offers weekly advice on who is telling the truth, and who is not.

 Google, Facebook, the ABC, the Royal Melbourne Institute of Technology (RMIT), The Conversation along with many other media organisations worldwide (Fairfax, Washington Post, New York Times etc.), are clients of the International Fact Checking Network.
 IFCN is a division of a South Florida Journalism school called the Poynter Institute.
 As well as the IFCN, the Poynter Institute also operates the politifact.com and mediawise.com web sites.

-These “fact” checkers mainly concern themselves with politics but also pronounce on hotly-debated areas of science and technology such as climate change, energy policy and, unsurprisingly, given the current crisis, epidemiology .
+These “fact” checkers mainly concern themselves with politics but also pronounce on hotly-debated areas of science and technology such as climate change, energy policy and (unsurprisingly, given the recent Covid crisis), epidemiology, vaccine effectiveness and virus treatments.

 The Truth-O-Meter: a graphic used by the Poynter Institute to illustrate their opinion.